-My cross-country season last year was short but glorious: I ran two races, the Sunnybrook 8k and XC nationals in Kingston, but I had a blast and posted some good results.
+My cross-country season last year was short but glorious: I ran two races, the Sunnybrook 8k and XC nationals in Kingston, and I had a blast and posted some good results.

 This is my favourite time of year.
 I love the leaves, the cool days, the way you appreciate every moment of sunshine, since the days are getting cloudier and shorter… And I also love cross-country and some of the other weird races that only happen this time of year.
 Such as these two.